phel-lang/phel-lang/doc/content/documentation/global-and-local-bindings.md

 (let [x 1
       y (+ x 2)]) # Evaluates to nil
 ```
-All variables defined in _bindings_ are immutable and can not be changed.
+All variables defined in _bindings_ are immutable and cannot be changed.